fauna/graphql-workshop/content/building/build-with-sveltekit/authentication-svelte/index.md

 {{< /tab >}}
 {{< /tabs >}}

 To ensure everything is working as intended, run the application with `npm run dev` command, and visit [localhost:3000/login](http://localhost:3000/login).
 Verify the login function is working.
 Log in with a user you have registered before.
-Observe the console tab in your browser.
+Inspect the GraphQL response in the *Network->XHR* tab in your browser's developer tools.

 {{< figure
   src="../../build-with-nextjs/authentication/images/3.png"